 A Product Backlog is never complete.
 The earliest development of it only lays out the initially known and best-understood requirements.
 The Product Backlog evolves as the product and the environment in which it will be used evolves.
 The Product Backlog is dynamic; it constantly changes to identify what the product needs to be appropriate, competitive, and useful.
 As long as a product exists, a Product Backlog also exists.

-The Product Backlog lists all features, functions, requirements, enhancements, andbug fixes that constitute the changes to be made to the product in future releases.
+The Product Backlog lists all features, functions, requirements, enhancements, and fixes that constitute the changes to be made to the product in future releases.
 Product Backlog items have the attributes of a description, order, and estimate.

 The Product Backlog is often ordered by value, risk, priority, and necessity.
 Top-ordered Product Backlog items drive immediate development activities.
 The higher the order, the more a Product Backlog item has been considered, and the more consensus exists regarding it and its value.